SAP-archive/yaas-storefront/Readme.md

 $ npm run-script singleProd -- --pid=abc --cid=123

 This allows for many different projects with many different clients to be configured.
-But remember that a minimum version of NPM 2.0 is required to pass the parameters, otherwise the Client_Id and Project_Id will be always be set by default to the variable values that are configured at the top of the gruntfile.
+But remember that a minimum version of NPM 2.0 is required to pass the parameters, otherwise the Client_Id and Project_Id will be set by default to the variable values in the gruntfile.

 **grunt build** will also optimize js and css in public/index.html.
 See the optimization section for more specific information.